 Incomplete translation, in turn, is divided into short translation (communication of the semantic content of the original text in a cut form), fragmentary translation (translation of a fragment or fragments of the original text), aspect translation (translation of a part of the text in accordance with any given selection feature), annotation translation (main theme, subject and purpose of the text being translated) and abstract translation (translation, which contains relatively detailed information about the document being reviewed – its purpose, subject, research methods, the results obtained).

-8. Machine translation
+7. Machine translation

 An independent (fully automated) machine translation means that the device translates texts without any involvement of operators.
 Translation with participation is usually divided into machine translation with human involvement and translation by the human using a computer.
-The automated translation becomes an increasingly popular form of translation performed by the human using the computer.
+Automated translation becomes an increasingly popular form of translation performed by the human using the computer.
 Automated translation systems still only facilitate and can adequately decode and translate only simple syntactic and lexical constructions of the text.

 The systems are still bad in the ambiguity, any and all allusions and omissions inherent to the majority of non-adapted texts.
 Existing vocabularies and termbases also cannot help them, since they describe only a modicum of the vocabulary of modern living languages.
 If you need to understand the approximate topic of a message in Japanese or some other language you do not know at all, then the on-line translation of pages visited on the Internet can really be of service.
 But offering these tools for professional use in translation activities without subsequent thorough improvement of the raw translation results is very irresponsibly.

 Nevertheless, some translators manage to use similar machine blanks in order “not to type the text manually and not to search for the terms”, as they say.
 Of course, some machine programs and CAT tools (Computer-aided translation tools) became more clever.

-They can help and assist translators to make a bigger amount of the translated text, to keep the same translation terminology, to keep the same file format and many other features.
-For us, such work as the “only machine technique” is just a waste of time and unjustified risk of the professional reputation built by long years of hard work.
+They can help and assist translators to make a bigger amount of the translated text, keep the same translation terminology, keep the same file format and many other features.
+For us, such work as the “only machine technique” is just a waste of time and an unjustified risk to the professional reputation built by long years of hard work.